Advertiser disclosure

 Advertiser Disclosure – This advertisement contains information and materials provided by Robinhood Financial LLC and its affiliates (“Robinhood”) and MoneyUnder30, a third party not affiliated with Robinhood.
 All investments involve risk and the past performance of a security, or financial product does not guarantee future results or returns.
 Securities offered through Robinhood Financial LLC and Robinhood Securities LLC, which are members of FINRA and SIPC.
 MoneyUnder30 is not a member of FINRA or SIPC.

-Plus the ability to invest in companies with fractional/partial shares is a complete game-changer with investing, especially you’re starting out with little money.
 With fractional shares, it means you can diversify your portfolio even more while saving money.
 Instead of investing in a full share, you can buy a fraction of a share.
-If you want to invest in a high-priced stock, like Chipotle to take a company you’re probably familiar with, you can do so for a few dollars.
+If you want to invest in a stock that trades for a high price, like say Chipotle, you can do so for a few dollars.
 Basically, instead of buying a burrito, take the cost of a burrito and invest it.
-You don’t have to match the full price of a share to start investing in your favorite companies.
+You no longer have to match the full price of a share or hope a stock splits to start investing in your favorite companies.

 6. Dip your toe in the real estate market

 Believe it or not, you no longer need a lot of money (or even good credit) to invest in real estate.
-A new category of investment known as “real estate crowdfunding” and similar spawn-offs make it possible to own fractional shares of large commercial or other properties without the headache of being a landlord.
+A new category of investment known as “real estate crowdfunding” and similar spawn-offs make it possible to own fractional shares of large commercial or other types of properties without the headache of being a landlord.

 » MORE: Best real estate investment apps